aws-samples/cfn101-workshop/workshop/content/60-cloudformation-package-and-deploy/100-lab-09-deploy.md

 The `aws cloudformation deploy` command is used to deploy CloudFormation templates using the CLI.
 When used, it requires the a template to be passed to it.
 This can be either a file in S3, or locally.

-You can use the `parameter-overrides` Option to specify parameters in the template.
+You can use the `--parameter-overrides` option to specify parameters in the template.
 This can be either a json file, or a string containing 'key=value' pairs.

 Let's deploy a CloudFormation template using the CLI.